 - Bake for 25 - 30 minutes or until done (toothpick comes out with minimal moist crumb, but not wet batter).

 - Let cool completely, then refrigerate until serving.
-I cut into 16 squares.
+I cut this into 16 squares.

 Nutrition